NaleRaphael/nac/README.md

 # nac: it's "not a chair", it's a bench
 Write your microbenchmark scripts in a unittest-like way.

+## Overview
+This tool is built with the inspiration of [`asv`][asv] and built-in module [`unittest`][unittest].
+If you are familiar with one of them, you can pick up this tool quickly.

+* This tool is designed for those users who
+  1. want to know the performance of a function when different size of data is given
+  2. want to benchmark several functions which work equivalently but have different signature

+* This tool may not be suitable for those users who
+  1. want to benchmark a function with fixed condition (you probably need to try this: [timeit][timeit])
+  2. want to do a fine profiling over a program
+     (you probably need to try this: [cProfile][cProfile])
+  3. need to trace the performance of a package over their lifetime (you probably need to try this: [asv][asv])

 ## Requirement
 * numpy >= 1.9.1
 * matplotlib >= 1.4.2